 Step 2 : Then, wash the morro seeds, dry them, and toast them in a pan along with the cinnamon sticks.

-Step 3 : Once ready, strain the rice and add it to a blender along with the toasted morro seeds, cinnamon, sugar, and water.
+Step 3 : Once ready, drain the rice and add it to a blender along with the toasted morro, the cinnamon, the sugar, and the water.

-Step 4 : Blend the mixture until all ingredients are well combined.
+Step 4 : Blend the mixture until all ingredients are well incorporated.

-Step 5 : Then, strain the preparation through a fine sieve and serve with ice and lemon peel.
+Step 5 : Subsequently, strain the preparation through a fine sieve and serve with ice and lemon peel.